soujo/InspireXhub-Login-Form/README.md

     #### InspireXHub is a learning community of developers or those who want to pursue a career in software development or engineering

-* What is Dev-in-Dec Programme?
+* What is Dev-in-Dec Program?
     #### Dev in Dec is a 3 week long program in different domains specially for beginners to start off with any development field they like.
 <br>